 A May 20th video from the New York Times looks at Swayambhu and the fate of the salvaged statues and other objects from the ruins.
 See here.

-A Canadian Broadcasting Corp News item from May 7 (“Saving Nepal’s Heritage Sites”) has perceptive commentary by Adrienne Arsenault and some video on sites like Swayambhu and Patan and Kathmandu’s Durbar Square.
+A Canadian Broadcasting Corp News item from May 7 (“Saving Nepal’s Heritage Sites”) has perceptive commentary by Adrienne Arsenault and some video on sites like Swayambhu and Lalitpur (Patan) and Kathmandu’s Durbar Square.

 Swayambhunath suffered some damage from the earthquake and the aftershocks of April 2015.
 Check out this link for a drone-filmed view of the damage on the hilltop – An Aerial View of Earthquake Damage in Kathmandu